Hariram-6674/Honeypot-SSID-Detection-using-Raspberry-Pi/README.md

 # Honeypot SSID Detection using Raspberry Pi

 This project implements a Raspberry Pi–based wireless security system that detects suspicious or honeypot Wi-Fi SSIDs, triggers real-time email alerts, and visualizes all detected activity through a web dashboard.
-It is designed for learning, experimentation, and research in wireless network security.

 ## Overview